 Filter Out Matching Keywords in Google Sheets – Partial or Full Match

 In my Sheet, column A contains a long list of keywords.
 In column C, I have another list of keywords.
-For explanation, we can give a title to the column A keywords as total_keywords and column C keywords as used_keywords.
+For clarity, let’s call the keywords in column A total_keywords and those in column C used_keywords.

-Partial Match and Full/Exact Match of Keywords in Sheets
+Partial Match vs Full/Exact Match in Google Sheets

-You can learn in this tutorial how to filter out matching (full/partial) keywords in Google Sheets.
-If you are looking for the opposite of this, please do check my tutorial – Filter Based on a List in Another Tab in Google Sheets.
-Also, you can use the same formulas below by only changing the Boolean value FALSE to TRUE.
+In this tutorial, you’ll learn how to filter out matching keywords in Google Sheets, both fully and partially.
+If you’re looking for the opposite use case — filtering values that do match — check out my guide on Filter Based on a List in Another Tab in Google Sheets.
+You can also adapt the same formulas here by changing the Boolean flag FALSE to TRUE.

 How to Filter Out Partial Matching Keywords in Google Sheets